-As of December 31, 2015, we had federal, state and foreign income tax NOLs of approximately \$31.6 million, \$28.1 million and \$0.2 million, respectively, which will expire at various dates through 2035.
-As of December 31, 2015 we also had minimal federal and state research and development tax credit carryforwards to offset future income taxes.
+As of December 31, 2016, we had federal, state and foreign income tax NOLs of approximately \$100.0 million, \$60.0 million and \$0.2 million, respectively, which will begin to expire at various dates starting with 2023.
+As of December 31, 2016 we also had federal and state research and development tax credit carryforwards of \$1.7 million and \$0.7 million, respectively, to offset future income taxes.

 Under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended, or the Code, if a corporation undergoes an "ownership change" (generally defined as a greater than 50% change (by value) in its equity ownership over a three-year period), the corporation's ability to use its pre-change net operating loss carry forwards and other pre-change tax attributes to offset its post-change income may be limited.
-Although we have not completed a study to determine the impact of ownership changes on our NOLs, we believe that we have recently undergone one or more ownership changes and accordingly, our ability to use our NOLs will be limited.
+We have completed a study to determine the impact of ownership changes on our NOLs and we have recently undergone a significant ownership change.
+Accordingly, some of our NOLs and research and development credits have been derecognized.